Pruning All-Rounder: Rethinking and Improving Inference Efficiency for Large Vision Language Models: Preliminary

 \subsection{Layer Redundancy}

-As mentioned above, these parameter-dependent compression strategies mostly involve an additional training process to minimize performance degeneration~\cite{lottery_ticket_vlm,layer_skipping_1,layer_skipping_3}, which is unfriendly for practical applications.
+As mentioned above, these parameter-dependent compression strategies involve an additional process that updates the parameters of pruned LVLMs to minimize performance degeneration~\cite{lottery_ticket_vlm,layer_skipping_1,layer_skipping_3}, which is unfriendly for practical applications.
 In this section, we aim to explore a more \textit{easy-to-deploy} approach for parameter compression.
 Since existing LVLMs are composed of a stack of transformer blocks, we focus on these basic computational units (\emph{i.e.,} layers).

 Though the field of NLP has proved LLMs can directly short-cut some redundant layers~\cite{shortgpt,unreasonable_ineffectiveness}, the related study is still limited in our community.
 Inspired by~\cite{layer_skipping_1,layer_skipping_3}, we conduct related experiments to quantitatively analyze the layer-wise redundancy of LVLMs.
 In particular, as shown in Fig.~\ref{fig:preliminary}(a), given the above five benchmarks, we first compute the averaged cosine similarity of the hidden states between two adjacent layers.
 The results show that these adjacent layers exhibit high similarity, meanwhile, the last $16$ layers have higher redundancy (\emph{i.e.,} the blue line).
 Correspondingly, the reasoning performance (\emph{i.e.,} the red line) shows a limited degradation when skipping these latter layers.
-The results show that even by skipping 8 adjacent layers, the model’s performance would not be significantly affected.
 More importantly, \textbf{\textit{the layer-level redundancy phenomenon offers a promising parameter compression strategy due to avoiding additional training process.}}